 - A tax based on the number of authorized shares of stock, with a minimum tax of $250 and a maximum tax of $500,000

 - In 2018, banks in Vermont issued 12,165 loans under $100,000 to small businesses while reporting under the Community Reinvestment Act.
 The total value of the loans was $172.9 million.

 - Small businesses generated 1,635 net jobs in 2019.
 Firms with fewer than 20 employees created 1,537 net jobs while firms with 100–499 employees lost 24 net jobs.

-- Mining, Quarrying, Oil and Gas Extraction sectors have the smallest share of small businesses with a cumulative 88 working in them.
+- The mining, quarrying, and oil and gas extraction sector has the smallest share of small businesses, with a cumulative 88 working in them.